Low Cortisol Diet Meal Plan: How To Lower Your Cortisol Levels

 Magnesium and Cortisol Reduction

 • Magnesium-Rich Foods: Magnesium helps calm the nervous system and reduce cortisol secretion.
-Foods rich in magnesium include leafy greens, nuts, seeds, and legumes.
+Foods rich in magnesium include leafy greens, nuts, seeds, and legumes, or trusted magnesium supplements like BIOptimizers Magnesium Breakthrough.

 • Stress Reduction: Magnesium acts as a natural stress reliever, promoting relaxation and better sleep, both of which are essential for managing cortisol levels.